 Signs of Infestation

-Some signs of a Norway rat infestation include:
+Some signs of a rat infestation include:

-- Gnaw Marks: Another sign of these rodents are their gnaw markings on food and objects such as utility lines.
+- Gnaw Marks:Visible on food and objects such as utility lines.

-- Grease Stains:Rub marks or grease stains caused by rats running along an edge also can indicate activity.
-In general, the darker the stain, the greater the activity.
+- Grease Stains:Rub marks along the edge of a skerting — the darker the stain, the greater the activity.

 - Visual Sightings:Sightings of these pests during the day often indicate large infestations.
-Outdoor sightings of burrows surrounding the building may be an indication of their nests.
+Outdoor burrow sightings may point to their nests.